look at this.

 the goal is to be able to retire early next year, as I have understood that spending most of my waking hours sitting under neon lights is not beneficial for my skin.

 Now let’s get back to the oven tray.

-I ended up not even checking how much it will cost to buy a new one, instead checking if baking soda ans some dish soap with hot water will do the job without having to sacrifice my nails .
+I ended up not even checking how much it will cost to buy a new one, instead of checking if baking soda and some dish soap with hot water will do the job without having to sacrifice my nails.

 So I poured a generous amount of baking soda and added a few cups of boiling hot water and some dish soap to the tray- and let it sit for a few hours. then I put on my cleaning gloves and started scrubbing with a scouring pad.

-I could have easily excused myself with saying “I work all week, no way i’m spending my free day cleaning this thing instead of spending just a few $. my free time is worth more than that”.
+I could have easily excused myself by saying “I work all week, no way I’m spending my free day cleaning this thing instead of spending just a few $. my free time is worth more than that”.

 This is absolutely true- free time is much more important than money, but I actually saw this as a challenge , and ended up enjoying it- wondering if I could beat the scum and rescue the poor tray- and as you can see I won round 1 and everyone is waiting to see what will happen in round 2. ( maybe “everyone” is a bit of an exaggeration ).

 cheers- the cooliflower.